Death of Lauren Cho

-Lauren "El" Cho (December 20, 1990 — June 28, 2021) was last seen on June 28, 2021, in the area between Morongo Valley, California, and Yucca Valley, California, United States.
+Lauren "El" Cho (December 20, 1990 – 2021 (between June 28 and October 9)) was last seen on June 28, 2021, in the area between Morongo Valley, California, and Yucca Valley, California, United States.
 On October 28, 2021, investigators confirmed that the remains found on October 9 on the open desert at Yucca Valley belonged to Cho.

 Background

 Cho grew up in Hunterdon County, New Jersey.
 She graduated from Hunterdon Central Regional High School in 2009.
 She studied music education at Westminster Choir College.
 Cho went by the nickname "El."

 Prior to her disappearance, Cho had quit her job as a high school music teacher over the winter of 2020, and joined her friend, Cody Orell, on a cross-country road trip.
 She had met Orell on Memorial Day, and joined his trip with the intention of running a food truck at their final destination; Bombay Beach, California.
 By June 2021, Cho was working as the private chef for an Airbnb property called “The Whole”, owned by Tao Ruspoli, between Yucca Valley and Morongo Valley outside of Joshua Tree National Park.